charles-zhng/charles-zhng.github.io/_pages/about.md

 ---
 permalink: /about
-layout: page
+layout: home
 title: About me
 ---

-I'm a final semester senior at UMass Amherst majoring in Computer Science.
-Will also graduate with a minor in philosophy and almost a minor in psychology after taking a lot of classes in those departments.
+I'm a final semester senior at UMass Amherst majoring in Computer Science and minoring in philosophy.
 Generally interested in anything related to the cognitive sciences.
-I like staying active (been getting into indoor bouldering—typical!) and love sleeping a full 8 hours.
+I like staying active, love sleeping a full 8 hours, and watch rock climbing youtube videos in my free time :)